nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `done INDEX`

 * `INDEX` is the index of the elderly visited by the user.
-There must be a scheduled visit for the elderly before the visit can be marked as done.
+It is a **strictly positive integer, and must be included.** There must be a scheduled visit for the elderly before the visit can be marked as done.
-* Once a scheduled visit is marked as done, it will update the last visit time of the elderly, and now there is no longer a scheduled next visit for the elderly.
+* Once a scheduled visit is marked as done, it will update the last visited time of the elderly, and now there is no longer a scheduled next visit for the elderly.

 Examples:
 * `done 1` marks the visit to the first elderly as done, assuming there was a scheduled visit for the elderly before running this command.